orenbaldinger/orenbaldinger.github.io/readme.md

 I have designed, developed, and maintained over many years complete web applications wrtten in PHP, MySQL, and JavaScript.

-I have maintained, taken over, and expanded existing software projects written in Python, C#, VB.NET, and PHP.
+I have maintained, taken over, and expanded existing software projects written in Python, C#, VB.NET, Java, and PHP.

 I have written and documented public APIs, built ecommerce applications, and created reporting platforms.